kristiania-pg6301-2024/pg6301-frontend-programming/README.md

     // TODO: We probably should return 404 instead of index.html for api-calls as well res.sendFile(path.resolve("../client/dist/index.html"));
   } else {
-    next();
+    // try other alternative Express actions, or return 404 if none match next();
   }
 });